William Brown, Private 2576, 1/7th Battalion, Cheshire Regiment

 DEATH FROM WOUNDS – ELDEST OF FOUR SOLDIER BROTHERS

 Official notification was received by Mrs Brown, 25 Pierce Street, on Saturday that her husband, Private William Brown, 1/7th Cheshires, died from wounds on August 24th.

 Private Brown was 24 years of age, and the eldest of four brothers who have enlisted since the outbreak of war.
 Private Joseph Brown is serving with the 8th Cheshires in the Dardanelles; Private Thomas Brown is attached to the 9th Cheshires and expects to go to France very shortly; and Private John Brown is in the Welsh Fusiliers.
 Mrs William Brown is the daughter of the late Sergt.
 Harry Lawson, who was for many years a member of the V.B.C.R., and was accidentally shot at the Rulow Range about eleven years ago during target practise.

-The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words “In very loving memory of our dear son, Private W. Brown.”
+The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words “In loving memory of Private W. Brown, from his daughter Margaret.”

-Brother of Joseph Brown who served with the 8th Cheshire Regiment; Thomas Brown who served with the 9th Cheshire Regiment; and John Brown who served as Corporal 11704 with the Royal Welsh Fusiliers.
+Brother of Joseph Brown who served with the 8th Cheshire Regiment; Thomas Brown who served with the 9th Cheshire Regiment and was killed in action in Belgium on 30th August 1917; and John Brown who served as Corporal 11704 with the Royal Welsh Fusiliers.

 GRO (England & Wales) Index: Births